codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Finding-file-content-460e.md

 In order to master _regexps_ a whole course may need to be designed, however, it is easy to get started with simple patterns.

-Compare the content of the _hello.txt_ file against the output of the following command line:
+Compare the output of the following command line with the content of the _hello.txt_ file:

 ```
 grep 'world' hello.txt